Choices - Health Matters for Women

 Are You Being Abused?

-If you answer yes to one or more of these questions, you could be in an abusive relationship.
-Any you're not alone.
+If you answer "yes" to one or more of these questions, you could be in an abusive relationship.
+And you're not alone.
 Almost one out of every three women is a victim of domestic violence in this country.
 This includes women of every race, religion, age and income level.

-Studies show that physical and sexual abuse among young women in associated with increased substance abuse, unhealthy weight control, risky sexual behavior, pregnancy and suicide.
+there's a connection: Studies show that physical and sexual abuse among young women is associated with increased substance abuse, unhealthy weight control. risky sexual behavior, pregnancy and suicide.
 Making the choice to reach out for support could help you avoid lots of other problems later.

 Learn about domestic violence.
 A good first step: